 Grew in Second Eden, dripping its fruit of galling sweetness

 No serpent was found but shame would be known,

 Between the notes of eternal song, the weight of blessing on shoulders young.

-A consenting rape of sorts, met with tears and song
+Consent and call, met with tears and song

 And it was born(e)